BobHasNoSoul/jellyfin-featured/README.md

 ## REQUIREMENTS
 - a jellyfin install
-- jq installed on the system for the descriptions to load `sudo apt install jq`
+- a brain
 - the ability to read this guide. (maybe also grab my avatars pack that will be updated soon too)

 ## okay so there have been a number of updates

-API integration to also pull the details for the items that are in the lists.. for this you need to modify make.sh with your userid and an api key for jellyfin like we did with pull.py but in make.sh, everything else stays the same but it has a sleeker look.

-the old version without the update to descriptions etc can still be used at makeold.sh API integration to pull a specific user favorites, you can use that by editing the pull.py and adding your own userid (its in the address bar when you edit that user userid=STRINGYOUNEEDHERE so you would only copy the part that is after the = sign) then you put your api key in there from jellyfin (generate a new one if needed) you then simply need to make sure your base_url is correct so specify the correct ip and port or use a domain name etc then save it

-to update it to your favorites you need to run this command after you have completed the above steps of editing the one file with the needed keys and ids `sudo ./make.sh -p -h "Featured Content" -l ./userfavorites.txt` if you wish the userfavorites to be shuffled so they are not in alphabetical order just run this command `sudo ./make.sh -p -m -h "Featured Content" -l ./shuffle.txt`

-you can still make manual lists like i have by editing the files in lists directory with the itemid of the content (in the url there is an itemid in there that you just put one per line its really quite simple.
+oh no major updates (okay so since i got tagged in an issue a user was having with the alternate.html im going to rewrite it in my image.. for i am... bob)

+what it does now (oh no there is no need to get an api key.. or userid

+if no list.txt is present the user that is currently logged in will see random items that that user has access to (so kids dont get recommended horror films that give them nightmares or your friend that doesnt understand your anime fettish doesnt get your anime library.. yes this is about someone.. you know who you are).

+does it have the same format for lists.txt?
+No

+now it goes

+Title of playlist here
+itemid
+itemid
+itemid

+this is great for custom playlists and loads really really fast

+it is slower to load random lists because it does a api call and fetch

+oh also because people have items without both backdrops and logos ive taken care of that.. they will not load slides containing an item without both a backdrop and a logo.. do not open an issue about this not loading your logoless item.. it looks weird if you dont have both.. if you want that fork the repo and mod to your hearts content.. if you made it a toggle.. i would happily accept a pull request however i really cant be arsed to re theme a logo-less one and then a backdropless one.

-## Crontab example
+## sudo Crontab example
-To use crontabs sucessfully you should edit the bottom line of the make.sh script to point to where you have your mounted avatars folder for slideshow.html to be injected properly.
+okay so this assumes you already have the lists made i reccomend using lists/halloween.txt etc as a naming standard

+so with that said we will be doing a simple keep your lists out of the dir then copy them over crontab so they auto update.

 ```
 # christmas featured list (1st december)
-0 1 1 12 * /path/to/jellyfin-featured/make.sh -h "Christmas Season" -l /path/to/jellyfin-featured/lists/christmas.txt
+0 1 1 12 * cp /path/to/lists/christmas.txt /usr/share/jellyfin/web/avatars/list.txt
 #new year featured list (day after boxing day)
-0 1 27 12 * /path/to/jellyfin-featured/make.sh -h "Happy New Year" -l /path/to/jellyfin-featured/lists/newyears.txt
+0 1 27 12 * cp /path/to/lists/newyears.txt /usr/share/jellyfin/web/avatars/list.txt
-#Normal list (2nd jan)
+#Normal random list (2nd jan)
-0 1 2 1 * /path/to/jellyfin-featured/make.sh -h "Featured Content" -l /path/to/jellyfin-featured/lists/normal.txt
+0 1 2 1 * rm /usr/share/jellyfin/web/avatars/list.txt
 #Valentines Day (10th onwards)
-0 1 10 2 * /path/to/jellyfin-featured/make.sh -h "Valentines Hits" -l /path/to/jellyfin-featured/lists/valentines.txt
+0 1 10 2 * cp /path/to/lists/valentines.txt /usr/share/jellyfin/web/avatars/list.txt
 #Normal list (15th feb)
-0 1 15 2 * /path/to/jellyfin-featured/make.sh -h "Featured Content" -l /path/to/jellyfin-featured/lists/normal2.txt
+0 1 15 2 * rm /usr/share/jellyfin/web/avatars/list.txt
 #Easter (mar 15th onwards)
-0 1 15 3 * /path/to/jellyfin-featured/make.sh -h "Easter Eggs-travaganza" -l /path/to/jellyfin-featured/lists/easter.txt
+0 1 15 3 * cp /path/to/lists/easter.txt /usr/share/jellyfin/web/avatars/list.txt
 #Normal list (15th april)
-0 1 15 4 * /path/to/jellyfin-featured/make.sh -h "Featured Content" -l /path/to/jellyfin-featured/lists/normal.txt
+0 1 15 4 * rm /usr/share/jellyfin/web/avatars/list.txt
 #Halloween (1st october onwards)
-0 1 1 10 * /path/to/jellyfin-featured/make.sh -h "Halloween Featured" -l /path/to/jellyfin-featured/lists/halloween.txt
+0 1 1 10 * cp /path/to/lists/halloween.txt /usr/share/jellyfin/web/avatars/list.txt
 #Normal list (1nd nov)
-0 1 1 11 * /path/to/jellyfin-featured/make.sh -h "Featured Content" -l /path/to/jellyfin-featured/lists/normal2.txt
+0 1 1 11 * rm /usr/share/jellyfin/web/avatars/list.txt
 #Stephenkings brithday 21st september
-0 1 21 9 * /path/to/jellyfin-featured/make.sh -h "Stephen King Day" -l /path/to/jellyfin-featured/lists/stephenking.txt
+0 1 21 9 * cp /path/to/lists/stephenking.txt /usr/share/jellyfin/web/avatars/list.txt
 #Normal list (1nd nov)
-0 1 22 9 * /path/to/jellyfin-featured/make.sh -h "Featured Content" -l /path/to/jellyfin-featured/lists/normal2.txt
+0 1 22 9 * rm /usr/share/jellyfin/web/avatars/list.txt
 ```

 ## Installation

  - Windows Install

-1. download the files from this repo using the zip or gitclone, you pick.
+1. download the files from this repo using the zip or gitclone, you pick.. its the same result
 2. install ubuntu from the windows store and use windows subsystem linux for the shell script (you could use cygwin but at this point there isnt a real reason to).
-3. open `C:\Program Files\Jellyfin\Server\jellyfin-web\` and create a new folder called `avatars` this will be where the slideshow.html featuredstyles.css and featuredscripts.js will be living.
+3. open `C:\Program Files\Jellyfin\Server\jellyfin-web\` and create a new folder called `avatars` this will be where the slideshow.html will be living.
 4. open ubuntu for windows via the start menu and enter the following commands

 ```
-sudo apt install jq python3
 cd "/mnt/c/Program Files/Jellyfin/Server/jellyfin-web/"
-ls | grep home-html
+ls | grep home-htm
 ```
  copy the output line that is like this but the uuid changed home-html.YOURSWILLHAVENUMBERSHERE.chunk.js you will need to modify that file with the following.